JornevanHelvert/raspberry-pi-AP-automation/README.md

 ### Execute the script:

 * First of all you need to make sure the script is executable for the root user.

     You can do this by using the following command in the raspberry-pi-AP-automation directory:

         sudo chmod +x ap_setup.sh

-* Now you can run the script using the following command:
+* Now you can run the script

+    You can do this by using the following command:

         sudo ./ap_setup.sh

 The script will start with updating the dependencies of your Pi and making sure the latest version of Raspberry Pi OS is installed and that's why you need to run it as